chen23/Intro-Docker-lab-F5-ISCFY17/docs/getting-started/connecting-to-udf.rst

 Access your environment
 -----------------------

-Once your environment is started, find the 'win7' component under 'Components' and launch RDP (in the ACCESS menu)
+Once your environment is started, find the 'win2012' component under 'Components' and launch RDP (in the ACCESS menu)

 .. image:: ../images/Launch-RDP.png
    :scale: 50%
    :align: center

 Click on the shortcut that got downloaded and it should open your RDP session.
-The credentials to use are user/user.
+The credentials to use are under the Details tab.

 *If you have trouble reading the text please see optional directions for changing text size in the Appendix.*